General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Affine Deformations

 When the same deformation is repeated twice the system of equations is simplified.

-But before we proceed more in depth, let us make the following observation.
+Before we proceed more in depth, let us make the following observation.
 The deformations $(A,a)$ and $(\lambda A, \lambda a)$ for $\lambda \neq 0$ produce the same image.
-Therefore one could conclude somewhat hastily that whatever the number of images, one can except just to recover the deformation modulo this equivalence.
+Therefore one could conclude that whatever the number of images, one can only expect to recover the deformation modulo this equivalence.
 However observe that if multiples $(\lambda A, \lambda a)$ and $(\mu A, \mu a)$ of the same deformation are applied consecutively we get the following overall deformation $(\mu \lambda A^2, \mu \lambda Aa + \mu a)$ which is equivalent to $(A^2, Aa + a)$ only if $\mu \lambda = \mu$ or equivalently $\lambda = 1$.
 Therefore if exactly the same deformation is repeated twice, one can hope to be able to fully recover it.
-This is the conclusion the deeper analysis below will exhibit.
+This is the conclusion the analysis below exhibits.